 Procedures for development, approval and distribution of timetables/schedules is as follows:

-- Registrar coordinates the development, approval and distribution of timetables.
+- Director of Faculty Operations coordinates the development, approval and distribution of timetables.

-- Program Directors develop the timetables in active consultation with Department Heads, Faculty, and Campus Directors.
-Faculty members and departments must provide accurate information to the Program Directors on their subject offerings and availability to avoid timetabling clashes.
-It is the responsibility of the Department Heads and Program Directors to sign-off with the Registrar the draft timetable before it is published.
+- Program Directors (or equivalent) develop the timetables in active consultation with Heads of School, Faculty, and State Directors.
+Faculty members and departments must provide accurate information to the Program Directors (or equivalent) on their subject offerings and availability to avoid timetabling clashes.
+It is the responsibility of the Department Heads and Program Directors (or equivalent) to sign-off with the Director of Faculty Operations the draft timetable before it is published.

-- Department Heads review the workload of their faculty so that it is consistent with AC policy.
+- Heads of School review the workload of their faculty so that it is consistent with AC policy.

 - Facilities Manager or equivalent allocates the appropriate teaching space at each campus.

-- Academic Administration Committee (AAC) is responsible for final approval of timetables.
+- Quality Assurance Committee (QAC) is responsible for final approval of timetables.